meolar/supertux-wiki/Grumbel_grumbles.md

 -   igle should go into trashcan
 -   angrystone looks ugly
 -   dart is to small, almost invisible, needs larger sprite
--   fluffy looks damn cool, but what about behaviour?
+-   fluffy looks so cool, but what about behaviour?
 -   snail should go to trashcan, but might be fixable
 -   new spiky behaviour might not batch with M1 levels, needs testing
 -   tumbleweed is ugly
 -   I want my Homer S. Yeti
 -   darttrap really does not belong into the forest, but castle
 -   jumpy looks more like a castle enemy, but is used all over in M1
--   mrtree breaking up is a nice idea on paper, but awefull in practice (to many enemies on the screen at once)
+-   mrtree breaking up is a nice idea on paper, but awful in practice (too many enemies on the screen at once)
--   poison ivy -&gt; trash
+-   poison ivy -> trash
 -   stlalactites are ugly, maybe they should be shiny and blink?
 -   dispenser is ugly and overused
 -   flame is ugly, trail and actual fire might help